CYCOGS® Brand Holonomic Mobility Drive

 = Front of the robot, it never changes direction as the robot moves.

 The synchronous mobility robot can only move in the X Y directions.
 (Non-Holonomic)

 If used with a docking station, any skidding, slipping or accumulated drift will create an alignment failure

 For a given task, a robot has relatively fixed parameters relating to its weight, power train and electronic efficiencies.

-The robot mobility design choices can influence movement efficiencies, creating time and energy savings, which is every engineers goal.
+The robot mobility design choices can influence movement efficiencies, creating time and energy savings, which represents every engineer's goal.

-Design suitability, maintainability and flexibility to meet current and future tasks while is very important in delaying obsolescence.
+Design suitability, maintainability and flexibility to perform current and future tasks while is crucially important in delaying obsolescence.

 allowing the robot to rotate about any point or axis, located internally or external to its body.